-On April 21, 1940, the CBS radio network premiered a simple little quiz show called Take It or Leave It; answer correctly, and you won $1.
+On April 21, 1940, the CBS radio network premiered a quiz show called Take It or Leave It.
+Like most radio quizzes of the era, the premise was simple: answer the first question correctly, and you won $1.
 You could "take it" and stop, or answer another question to double the money, losing what you earned if you answered incorrectly.
 A contestant could keep going until they reached the seventh and final question, which awarded the grand prize of $64.
-The show became ingrained in the pop culture of the time; the notion of the "$64 question" was a popular metaphor for an important question or decision, and even the Studio Audience's warning about what would happen if you answered wrong ("You'll be SORRY!") was notable enough to be referenced in a Looney Tunes short.
+The show became ingrained in the pop culture of the time; the notion of the "$64 question" was a popular metaphor for an important question or decision, and even the Studio Audience's warning about what would happen if you answered wrong ("You'll be SORRY!") was notable enough to be referenced in a few Looney Tunes shorts, namely the game-show inspired The Ducksters.
 It moved to NBC in 1947 and was renamed The $64 Question in 1950; the show ended in 1952.

 With television picking up steam by the mid-1950s, and the FCC ruling that television game shows were not gambling, Louis G. Cowan decided that it was about time to resurrect the classic in a big way: on June 7, 1955, CBS television viewers witnessed the premiere of The $64,000 Question.
 The game was simple: pick a category - bonus points if it was a category in which one wouldn't expect the contestant to be knowledgeable at first glance, such as a U.S. Marine captain who was an expert cook, or an opera-loving shoe salesman - and answer questions from it to win money.
 The first was worth $64, and as always, the next question was worth double the previous amount (the next tier after $512 was an even $1,000 rather than $1,024, so the next amounts after that were $2,000, $4,000, $8,000, $16,000, $32,000, and finally, $64,000).
 The contestant could stop at any time, but lost everything or dropped to a safepoint if they answered wrong.
 Beginning at the $4,000 level, each contestant was only asked one question per week.
 Further, the contestant was also placed in an isolation booth beginning at $8,000, and later questions had multiple parts.